Katinka Hosszú: Swimming career

 Hosszú was renowned throughout the swimming world for swimming many events well in a short space of time.
 During the third leg of the 2014 FINA/MASTBANK Swimming World Cup, organised in the Victoria Park Swimming Pool of Hong Kong, she got an unprecedented achievement winning 12 medals out of the 17 individual events for the two-day meet.
 10 gold (200 m, 400 m and 800 m free, 50 m, 100 m and 200 m backstroke, 200 m butterfly, 100 m, 200 m and 400 m individual medley) and 2 silver (50 m free and 50 m butterfly).

 Hosszú is an active part of the swimming community as well.
 She is one of 30 swimmers who have founded the Global Association of Professional Swimmers in 2017.
 She is also working on reforming swimming as an entertainment by being the ambassador for the International Swimming League, a new initiative with the aim of organizing and reorganizing swimming competitions.

 2004

 2004 Summer Olympics

-Hosszú made her international debut at the age of 15 representing Hungary at the 2004 Summer Olympics where she competed in a single event 200-meter freestyle finishing in position number 31 (2:04.22).
+Hosszú made her international debut at the age of 15 representing Hungary at the 2004 Summer Olympics where she competed in the 200-meter freestyle finishing 31st with a time of 2:04.22.